 Within 100 years, all criticism of the church became a real dissent demonstrated in various ways and cases.
 Among the most critical debates are those of Wyclif in England, harshly accusing the worldly attitudes of the church and those in Bohemia on the part of Jan Hus, on the same ideas as Wycliffe, if less radical.

 Dissent, however, was the first “rebellion” against the church as early as the 13th century; in fact, we had to do with movements called “heretics.”
 The church thus gave rise to the court of the inquisition.
 They are, therefore, were intended inquisitors who had the duty to investigate to search for heretics divided into four groups: confess (if they recognized their mistake), deny (if they did not acknowledge their heresy), perfect (if they were fully entirely heretics), a, and imperfect (with ideas heretics but not such as to distract from the Christian faith).

-The priests appointed as inquisitors were cultured and of unwavering faith, and very fanatic.
-The system mainly used by these was the torture with which they extorted confessions that were always true.
+The priests appointed as inquisitors were cultured and of unwavering faith and very fanatic.
+The system mainly used by these was the torture with which they always extorted true confessions.
 Penalties for heretics ranged from mere multis to death at stake.

 3 Factors made the Western Schism occur

 As we said in the beginning, the period of crisis of Catholicism led to the event of the Western Schism.
 Below are the three main factors that made up the period of crisis for Catholicism.